-Using a Nest thermostat is one of the easiest ways to improve the daily schedule of your comfort system.
-This smart thermostat can recognize your preferences and automatically make improvements.
-But as you might expect, it won’t work well or at all if you see an error code show up.
-The precise error code offers useful information about the underlying problem, something a professional technician can use to present solutions that much quicker.
+Operating a Nest thermostat is one of the most convenient ways to improve the day-to-day schedule of your heating and cooling.
+This smart thermostat can learn your preferences and automatically make improvements.
+But as you can expect, it won’t work properly or at all if you see an error code on the display.
+The precise error code supplies useful information about the source of the problem, something a knowledgeable technician can use to present solutions that much quicker.

-Let’s consider seven of the most frequent error codes you could find on your Nest thermostat.
-We’ll explain the basics of each error code along with how you can address it and the projected cost to do so.
-Don’t forget that while the price will ultimately depend on the specific Nest model, you can anticipate paying about $75-$200 for repairs.
-This should also cover travel and labor costs as well as any specific parts required to wrap up repairs.
+Here are seven of the most likely error codes you might encounter on your Nest thermostat.
+We’ll explain the basics of each error code along with how you could fix it and the estimated cost to do so.
+Keep in mind that while the investment will ultimately hinge on the specific Nest model, you can anticipate paying about $75-$200 for repairs.
+This should also cover travel and labor costs on top of any specific parts needed to wrap up repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and shows up when the power is disconnected from the system.
-Since this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will continue to be displayed until the issue is resolved.
+This critical error code is limited to the latest models of the Nest thermostat and is displayed when the power is shut off.
+Because this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will remain on display until the problem is dealt with.

-Losing power to your Nest thermostat can be for several reasons.
-The wiring could have disconnected or become damaged, or a disconnection might have appeared further along in your home’s electrical system.
+Losing power to your Nest thermostat can be for numerous reasons.
+The wiring could have disconnected or become damaged, or a disconnection could have happened further along in the electrical system.
 This may be the circuit breaker, fuse box or system switch.
-A professional technician can check electrical connections and wiring until they find the source of the problem.
+A certified technician should check electrical connections and wiring until they uncover the root of the problem.

 e294 – Critical

 Critical error code e294 is displayed when your Nest thermostat’s wiring should be reconfigured.
-More specifically, the technician should reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to ensure it’s not merely a software problem.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start inspecting connectors.
+More specifically, the technician will need to reconfigure the R wire.
+They’ll first conduct a factory reset of your thermostat to make sure it’s not simply a software issue.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start checking connectors.

-They’ll disconnect the power and slowly inspect each wire, seeing to it that they are fully attached into the connector with the proper amount of uncovered copper.
-After they pinpoint the damaged connector, it can be exchanged for a new one.
+They’ll disconnect the power and gradually check each wire, seeing to it that they are fully attached into the connector with the proper amount of uncovered copper.
+After they find the damaged connector, it can be swapped for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is severely hot.
-The HVAC system can fail and stop giving power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat depletes and the thermostat will eventually turn off.
-Assuming the breakers are on, you can inspect a handful of other places before calling a professional technician.
+This critical error code can appear when the weather outside is especially hot.
+The HVAC system can fail and stop sending power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat drains and the thermostat will finally shut down.
+Presuming the breakers are on, you can check a few other places before consulting a professional technician.

-Since this error can consume your thermostat’s battery, the first step may be providing enough power to determine if this specific error code is what you’re dealing with.
-You can detach the thermostat from its base and supply power with a USB cable.
-If it presents error code 195, you should continue to visually examine components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t find anything wrong with these components, it will likely be best to get in touch with a pro.
+Because this error can deplete your thermostat’s battery, the first step could be restoring enough power to figure out if this specific error code is what you’re working with.
+You can separate the thermostat from its base and deliver power through a USB cable.
+In the event it presents error code 195, you may continue to visually check components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to uncover anything wrong with these components, it will probably be best to call a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical problem with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is receiving more power than needed.
-This will sometimes stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
-Your technician will meticulously investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical issue with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is getting more power than needed.
+This can stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
+A technician should cautiously examine and test the Nest’s electrical system to determine where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it may still stop you from using the Nest thermostat like normal.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from obtaining enough power.
-You can examine the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
-If not, you can get a Nest Power Connector.
+Although this error code isn’t critical, it might still prevent you from using the Nest thermostat how you want to.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving enough power.
+You can examine the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+If not, you’ll need a Nest Power Connector.

-Due to installation of a Nest Power Connector, you will sometimes notice error code E297 appear.
-This can be dealt with by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+With installation of a Nest Power Connector, you might notice error code E297 be displayed.
+This can be resolved by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector is already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error originating from an overcurrent.
-If excess power is being delivered using the Nest’s wiring, it could damage internal components and could even be a fire hazard.
-If you notice this error code pop up on your Nest thermostat and want to protect from electrical damage, it’s a good idea to switch the power off as soon as you can.
-You can then contact a professional technician with the proper experience identifying and fixing electrical issues.
+Just like error code e103, e104 is a critical error originating from an overcurrent.
+If excessive power is being delivered inside the Nest’s wiring, it can damage internal components and may even be a fire hazard.
+If you see this error code appear on your Nest thermostat and want to guard against electrical damage, it’s recommended to switch the power off as soon as possible.
+You can then get in touch with a professional technician with the appropriate experience diagnosing and solving electrical damage.

 e73 – Critical